-Pre-Submission Publication Harlow Local Development Plan
+Adopted Harlow Local Development Plan

 8.2.
-This is the final version of the Harlow Local Development Plan that the Council submitted for formal examination, which includes the Local Plan document and the Policies Map.
+The Harlow Local Development Plan that the Council submitted for formal examination in March 2019, which includes the Local Plan document and the Policies Map, was formally adopted following a number of modifications in December 2020.
 The Local Plan sets out a long-term vision for Harlow, identifying land where development will be acceptable and where it will be unacceptable.
 It contains policies that ensure future development is sustainable by meeting the needs of residents, businesses and visitors, while providing the required infrastructure and protecting environmental assets.
-This document was published under Regulation 19 of the Town and Country Planning (Local Planning) (England) Regulations 2012 (as amended) between 24 May 2018 and 6 July 2018.